Q: I was injured in an automobile accident. Medicare paid my medical bills for that, but now I can’t get my case settled. Why not?

 A: According to statute (written law), Medicare can recover what it pays for accident-related medical expenses from the person who caused the accident or that person’s insurance company.
 Most, if not all, private medical insurers (such as Blue Cross) and most automobile insurers that pay bills through medical payments coverage also have subrogation rights, but they are based on contract rather than statute.

 Because of these potential sanctions, insurance companies may not be willing pay settlements until they have a final payoff amount from Medicare.
 Unfortunately, the process of obtaining documentation from Medicare necessary to satisfy its subrogation rights can take months.
-This may be further complicated by disputes about whether treatment is related to a particular accident claim.
+This may be further complicated by disputes about whether or not treatment is related to a particular accident claim.

 Q: Is it possible for Medicare to waive or reduce its subrogation rights?

 A: Yes.
-Once Medicare has determined the amount it believes it is owed, it will require payment from you or from the at-fault party’s insurance company within 60 days.
+Once Medicare has determined the amount it believes it is owed, it will require payment from you or from the at-fault party’s insurance company.
 If the at-fault party does not have insurance, Medicare may require payment from your uninsured/underinsured insurance company.
 If you dispute the amount owed, you can pay the amount Medicare demands and then request a reduction and/or a waiver, or you can withhold payment until your request is ruled upon.
 Medicare will then determine whether or not to waive or reduce its subrogation rights.
 This process may take more than a year.
 If you withhold payment and Medicare ultimately denies the request for a waiver or reduction, it will impose interest and perhaps fines.
 Even if Medicare ultimately agrees to waive or reduce its rights, you may wait a year or more for a refund.

 Q: Does Medicaid have the same subrogation rights?